afeins19/obsdian/(462) Data Structures/Lecture Notes/GraphsUntitled.md

 *note: if we remove edge (d,e) we wont be able to reach e thus making it weak*

 ![[Screen Shot 2023-10-05 at 9.38.49 AM.png]]

+## Subgraphs
+A sub graph H of G is:
+- itself a graph
+- its edges and vertices are subsets of those G